Some years ago, you could say “Scrum is agile” and ask “is agile Scrum?”. Now we know there is more flesh on the bones.

 Scaling Up Towards Product Or Program Level Agile

 In order to be able to use an agile way of working in an organization of some size, just having individual agile teams is in most organizations not enough.
-There are examples of organizations who have or are in the middle of creating a loosely coupled architecture based on micro services (e.g. Bol.com in the Netherlands).
-Each autonomous agile team manages one ore more micro services.
+There are examples of organizations who have or are in the middle of creating a loosely coupled architecture based on micro services (ex.
+Bol.com in the Netherlands).
+Each autonomous agile team manages one or more micro services.

-To institutionalize coordination, management of dependencies and integration between the different permanent agile teams within “the run-the-business” or “business-as-usual” side, there are various frameworks available.
-Here they are:
+To institutionalize coordination, management of dependencies, and integration between the different permanent agile teams within the “business-as-usual” side, there are various frameworks available.

 Scrum at Scale (S@S)